E3-JSI/dataset-OG2021/README.md

 ### 🔍️ Collect the data via Event Registry API (required conda environment)

-To collect the data via the [Event Registry API][er], follow the next steps:
+To collect the data via the [Event Registry API], follow the next steps:

 1. **Login into the Event Registry.** Create a user account in the Event Registry service and retrieve the API key that has assigned to it.
 The API key can be